Zeen-Zar Charitable Foundation Trust

 The dialysis centre at Noon Hospital supports all its patient by providing dialysis free of cost or at discounted rate.
 Observing the general health condition of the patient, the hospital also provide dietary protein free to the patients undergoing dialysis.
 To promote preventive health care the hospital organizes health talk within the hospital.
 In house consultants on fortnightly basis deliver topics on prevention of diseases.

-From January 2016 the hospital got empanelled under Bhamashah Swasthya Bima Yojana of the State Government.
-September 2019 onward the scheme name has changed to Ayushman Bharat Mahatma Gandhi Rajasthan Swasthya Bima Yojana.
+From January 2016 the hospital got empanelled under Bhamshah Swasthya Bima Yojana of the State Government.
+May 2021 onward the scheme name has changed to Chiranjeevi Swasthya Bima Yojana .
 The objective of the project is to treat below poverty line patient free of cost.
 Since than the hospital has been successfully running this scheme.

 Charitable Work Till Date